hAmbreen02/deNOVOEnrich/Test/test.md

 The paired-end test FASTQ files (Test_1.fq.bz2 & Test_2.fq.bz2) are compressed with bzip2.
 Before running the pipeline, these files should be extracted, as the pipeline **does not accept .bz2 files** directly.

 ## Reference genome
 The test run uses chromosome 1 of the Arabidopsis thaliana **Col-CEN reference** assembly.
+The gzipped FASTA file, **Arabidopsis.fasta.gz**, includes Chr1 and organelle genomes - ChrC and ChrM.

 ## Mononucleotide file
 The BED file, **Arabidopsis_mononucl_repeat.bed**, includes genomic coordinates for mononucleotide repeats for chromosome 1 of the Col-CEN reference.